Benjamin144/Include-Me/README.md

 - Indices criteria between mongodb throws errors after hitting the edit button when logged into a profile. - **resolved** - by title.html npt being defined in app.py file
 - **Unresolved** - issues with incrementor throws error in this line of code. {% if titles|length > 0 %}
 - **Unresolved** - unable to run successful validation for Jinja based code functions.
-- **unresolved** - unable to implment certain jquery/javascript code formula was quartic easing out - decelerating to zero velocity, for scrolling my page down conveniently.
+- **unresolved** - unable to implement certain jquery/javascript code formula was quartic easing out - decelerating to zero velocity, for scrolling my page down conveniently.
   I will try reviewing scripts that I might have not attempted to use.
 The issue was picked up when, I try to console.log function to the DOM.
 I have put an animated button in place to help navigate down the page for now.
 Hoever tht jquery works with the script.js file.
 - **unresolved** - links from nav bar to activity pages
-- **unresolved** - search button missing, unable to use the faciliy whn logged into a profile account
+- Search button missing, unable to use the faciliy whn logged into a profile account - code was commented out to work on
 - **unresolved** - manage genres section button icon (change) is the incorrect terminology
 - **unresolved** - Screen load times are a bit laboured, I will attempt to resolve this issue with 'Lighthouse' testing